 What has been the impact so far of the Sports Premium?

-- Teaching and learning typically rated at least good with many lessons being outstanding.
-Students show high levels of enjoyment and engagement and behaviour is outstanding.
+- Across all subjects students show high levels of enjoyment and engagement and behaviour is outstanding.

 - Training and support provided for PE Subject Leaders and non-specialists through CPD opportunities.